『As the Dew』 (Garnet Crow)

 I am not sure why I even still wear a wristwatch.
 I mean, I also walk around with a cellphone and a music player, which all feature clocks, so why bother with an object that has no other function that displaying time?
 Heck, I usually take it off when I am in class.
 I would have a good reason to wear it if my watch had a stungun function or a secret compartment with a piece of paper to restore my sealed memory or something, but alas.

-Tokeikan also feels more like a refined Jukkakan in the sense that it is a lot more accessible.
+Tokeikan also feels more like a refined Jukkakukan in the sense that it is a lot more accessible.
 Jukkakan was immensely meta, with discussions about, and references to classic detective fiction everywhere (heck, the characters were all known by nicknames as Agatha, Ellery and Car!).
 The setting featuring students belonging to a mystery circle was also strongly influenced by Ayatsuji's own participation in a mystery club.
-In short, Jukkakan was very much written from Ayatsuji's viewpoint, for people like him.
-Which isn't a bad thing per se and I still like Jukkakan the best of all I've read of Ayatsuji, but it is not the most accessible, I think.
-Tokeikan on the other hand loses practically all of the meta-atmosphere, making it work as a 'standalone' novel: it doesn't feel too strongly connected with other writers / books as was the case in Jukkakan.
-Tokeikan is like a Jukkakan written for a more general public, by an Ayatsuji has grown in the years as a writer.
+In short, Jukkakukan was very much written from Ayatsuji's viewpoint, for people like him.
+Which isn't a bad thing per se and I still like Jukkakukan the best of all I've read of Ayatsuji, but it is not the most accessible, I think.
+Tokeikan on the other hand loses practically all of the meta-atmosphere, making it work as a 'standalone' novel: it doesn't feel too strongly connected with other writers / books as was the case in Jukkakkan.
+Tokeikan is like a Jukkakukan written for a more general public, by an Ayatsuji has grown in the years as a writer.

 Tokeikan no Satsujin is like with most Yakata novels a recommended read however.
 And another four to go in the series!